LineageOS/lineage_wiki/pages/internal/adding_device.md

 ### Adding the device's image

 Find a reasonably high-quality image of your device, and add it to `images/devices/<image>.png`.
+You must ensure the following:

-The filename must match the entry in your YAML file.
-Also make sure the background of the image is transparent.
+- The filename must match the entry in your YAML file
+- The background of the image is transparent
+- The larger dimension of the picture is 500px
+- The image is cropped to the actual content

+Additionally, after following the rules above, place the same picture in `images/devices/small/<image>.png`

+- Scale the picture here to 150px for the larger dimension (keep the ratio, so either width or height should be scaled accordingly)

 ## Testing it works